Medically Reviewed by Dr. Lisa Hartford, MD

 It's undeniable that both of these treatments have been tried and tested by thousands of people in recent years, and are safe and effective methods for preventing signs of aging.
 The truth is, both ultrasound and radiofrequency skin-tightening are great treatments, and either one may work best for you.
 It just depends on how you react to them.

-If you want to start out with a multi-faceted radiofrequency therapy device, consider the EvenSkyn® Lumo.
-This cutting-edge anti-aging and skin tightening machine utilize both radiofrequency and photorejuvenation to combat fine lines, wrinkles, and sagging skin.
+If you want a multi-faceted radiofrequency therapy device, consider the EvenSkyn® Lumo.
+This cutting-edge anti-aging and skin tightening machine utilizes both radiofrequency and photorejuvenation to combat fine lines, wrinkles, and sagging skin.

 Leave a comment